Breastfeeding Your Baby

 - It makes up for the fact that, unlike bottle-feeding, you can't tell how much milk your baby has taken each time.
 If they had a smaller feed they may be hungry again sooner.

-- It means that your baby can satisfy their hunger when they are hungry, and can increase feed frequency or amount during a growth spurt.
+- It means that your baby can satisfy their hunger when they are hungry, and can increase feed frequency or the amount of feed during a growth spurt.

 One disadvantage of demand feeding in the first couple of weeks is that some babies may be tired and not wake enough to feed, and their weight gain is slower-than-ideal.
 This is more often true of babies who are premature, babies with jaundice and babies with tongue tie.
 In this case your midwife or health visitor may suggest that although you should still breastfeed on demand, you should also wake your baby to remind them to feed at least every three hours during the day, and every four hours at night.
 If your baby gets back to their birth weight by two weeks of age, you probably won't need to do this anymore.

-Many experts, including WHO, advise feeding on demand until weaning at six months.
+Many experts, including the World Health Organization (WHO), advise feeding on demand until weaning at six months.
 However, the evidence for this is not very clear.
-One study looked at over 10,000 babies and concluded that although demand feeding was more tiring for mothers, and that babies gained slightly less weight than with scheduled feeding, babies fed on demand performed better at school several years later.
-This study looked at demand feeding only up to four weeks, not six months.
 In 2016 a large review of all evidence, called a Cochrane review, concluded that there was no good quality scientific evidence to choose between demand and scheduled feeding, and recommended that more research is needed.

 You will need to decide what you want to do based on how you feel about demand feeding, how easily you can express milk, and the other demands on your life (including work and other children).
 One pragmatic approach is to feed on demand for the first 6-8 weeks, to fully establish your milk supply.
 By this stage most babies have established some pattern to their feeding, and you may be able to plan around this without trying formal scheduled feeding.
 Babies often begin to go through a seven to eight hour night-time period of not feeding once they are around three to four months old.
 You may be told that this will happen when your baby reaches a certain weight, often quoted at around 5kg, but in fact it relates just as much to your baby's ability to get back to sleep by themselves if they wake in the night.